 - If you’re experiencing any trailer sway, you want to pull over to the side of the road and inspect your hitch setup.
 While some sway is acceptable and common, if you find the trailer or RV out of control, something is wrong and needs to be corrected for safe towing.
 Consider doubling up on safety chains for added protection from sway.

 - When backing up an RV, take it slow and steady.
 Use a spotter if available.
-Take your time and adjust to park right.
+Take your time and adjust to park correctly.

 - Depending on the width of your trailer or RV, invest in extra wide mirrors for your towing vehicle.
 This will give you a better view and cut blind spots when towing.